ioam/svn-history/topographica-win/create_installer/README.txt

 Making a Windows installation package
 =====================================

-(1) First you need to be using a copy that has been setup to
+(1) First you need to be using a copy that has been set up to
-    work under CVS.
-This means you have run setup.bat in the setup_cvs_copy/ directory.
+    work under SVN.
+This means you have topographica-win\ inside the topographica\ directory, you have run setup.bat in the setup_cvs_copy\ directory, and you've checked it all works!

-(2) Do a 'make new-version' on unix to update the release numbers

-(3) Run 'prepare_for_installer.bat'.
-Be sure you are ok with
-    sacrificing your copy of Topographica this way!
-You probably want to copy your topographica directory and perform this procedure on that copy!
+(2) You also need to have msys. topographica-win\ includes a
+    ready-made msys setup and instructions in the msys\ directory.
+    (In this file, commands after a $ prompt are to be typed at an msys prompt, whereas those after a > prompt are for a windows cmd.exe prompt.

+(3) A linux release should previously have been made (i.e. things
+    such as release numbers are assumed to be correct)

+(4) $ make distdir
+    Then wait a long time.

+(5) Change to the newly created distribution directory (e.g.
+    ../distributions/topographica-0.9.5).
+Then:
+    $ make distclean

+(6) Open a windows command prompt and change to the
+    distribution directory.
+Then change to topographica-win\create_installer
+    > prepare_for_installer.bat
     (Note that the last output of this script will be 'The system cannot find the path specified'; this is because the last line deletes the script itself.)